jeromeguillaume/kong-plugin-soap-xml-handling/README.md

   </soap:Body>
 </soap:Envelope>
 ```
-For testing purposes only: one can play with the `RouteToPath` to raise a 503 error by temporarily replacing `ecs.syr.edu` by `ecs.syr.edu.WXYZ`
+For testing purposes only: one can play with the `RouteToPath` to raise a 503 error by temporarily replacing `calculator.apim.eu` by `calculator.apim.eu.WXYZ`

 <a id="Main_Example_5"></a>